Gwendolyn Zoharah Simmons: Islamic feminist research and advocacy

 Beginning in 1971, Simmons spent seventeen years as a disciple of Sufi Sheikh Muhammad Raheem Bawa Muhaiyaddeen, a renowned leader of Islamic mysticism.
-Simmons received the name "Zoharah" from Muhaiyaddeen.
+She received the name "Zoharah" from Muhaiyaddeen.
 She was one of his first American students, and she remains an active member of the Bawa Muhaiyaddeen Fellowship and Mosque.

 As part of her work in academia, Simmons researched the contemporary impact of Sharia law on Muslim women in various communities, traveling to Jordan, Egypt, Palestine, and Syria.
 She also spent some time living in Amman, Jordan, in order to conduct research for her academic dissertation.

-Her teaching at the University of Florida centers on race, gender, and religion, particularly on African American religious traditions and women's relationship with Islam.
-In her current work, she seeks to separate the religion of Islam with various cultural interpretations, sometimes looking to history for forgotten and dismissed interpretations.
-She believes that only through gender equality will Islam be able to successfully thrive in America, and has expressed dismay over the ignorance in American Muslim communities of the Islamic feminist movement.
-She additionally believes that Islamic feminism recalls the respect for women expressed in the Quran and the Prophet Muhammad's teachings that has been forgotten in more modern interpretations.

-Her writings also address issues facing African Americans, such as teen pregnancy, as well as broader concerns related to Third World inequities.
+Her teaching at the University of Florida centered on race, gender, and religion, particularly on African American religious traditions and women's relationship with Islam.
+She sought to separate the religion of Islam with various cultural interpretations, sometimes looking to history for forgotten and dismissed interpretations.
+She has expressed concern over the ignorance in American Muslim communities of the Islamic feminist movement.
+She believes that Islamic feminism recalls the respect for women expressed in the Quran and the Prophet Muhammad's teachings that has been forgotten in more modern interpretations.
+Her writings address issues facing African Americans, such as teen pregnancy, as well as broader concerns related to Third World inequities.

 Personal life

-Simmons formed a romantic relationship with Michael Simmons, a fellow Atlanta Project organizer, after recruiting him in 1965 to work on Julian Bond's campaign for a Georgia state legislature seat.
+Robinson formed a romantic relationship with Michael Simmons, a fellow Atlanta Project organizer, after recruiting him in 1965 to work on Julian Bond's campaign for a Georgia state legislature seat.
 The couple was required to marry upon joining the Nation of Islam in order to continue living together.
 They have one daughter, Aishah Shahidah Simmons, who is a feminist documentary filmmaker.
 Both Simmons and her daughter have been outspoken about Aishah's experiences with rape and incest.